 Listed Naschmarkt includes a food and flea market and is our best window to Vienna’s Balkan tradition.
 The many Slavic, Polish and Turkish food stalls and sellers there have that lovely (South-)Eastern European flair that remind me how much my hometown is at the heart of Central Europe, and that “the Balkans start in Vienna,” (Prince Metternich, top negotiator at the Vienna Congress).
 The large boulevard is right in the middle between Rechte Wienzeile and Linke Wienzeile, off Karlsplatz, and sits on top of a roof which covers the Wien river.
 More about the Naschmarkt, tastiest of all top Vienna attractions.

 Vienna Attractions.
 The river Danube in Vienna splits into four different arms.
 Each has its own character, attractions and summer festivals.
 This photo shows a view from the 160 metre observation deck of the Danube Tower.

 If you want to explore tourist attractions, insider tips, and best places to stay check my guide about the Vienna Danube.
 It includes a map with all highlights.

 Vienna Attractions.
 Did you know that our coffeehouse culture is recognised by UNESCO?
-The Coffeehouse Conversations enable travellers to re-invent life at a Vienna café, echoing a time when Sigmund Freud, Gustav Klimt and Stefan Zweig met acquaintances in coffeehouses to exchange ideas and debate.
+The Coffeehouse Conversations are among the novel Vienna places to visit.
+They enable travellers to re-invent life at a Vienna café, echoing a time when Sigmund Freud, Gustav Klimt and Stefan Zweig met acquaintances in coffeehouses to exchange ideas and debate.
 You and your fellow travellers will meet with Vienna residents 1:1, guided by an internationally acclaimed conversation concept.
-Besides, having an interesting talk with someone who knows the city intimately will add to your travel experience.
+Talking with someone who knows the city and Vienna tourist attractions intimately will add to your travel experience.

 More about the Coffeehouse Conversations, and how to join.